ELEC5740: Foundations of Data Comm & the Internet (2013 - Semester 2)

 6. Ability to write reports to communicate complex and technical material clearly and concisely, addressing a specific target audience.

-Project Management and Teamwork (Level 1)
+Project and Team Skills (Level 1)

 7. Ability to work in a team by drawing on the abilities and knowledge of others, emphasizing and fulfilling clear responsibilities and leading in the development of a consensus to the specific engineering problem at hand.